-The School's response to the findings identified in our audit is described in its accompanying letter of response.
-The School's response was not subject to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+The School's response to the findings identified in our audit is described in the accompanying the management response letter.
+The School's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.